VerbekeIbe/Howest-project-1/README.md

 The result of this project is HeartBeats.
 The backend of the project runs on python and the frontend is a legacy web app (HTML/CSS/Vanilla JS).
 The data is stored in a SQL database that connects to the backend.
 This project gives a pretty good idea of all the technologies and skills that we have learned during our first year at MCT.

 Want to know more?
-Make sure to click the [Wiki Page](https://github.com/VerbekeIbe/Howest-project-1/wiki).
+Make sure to visit the [Wiki Page](https://github.com/VerbekeIbe/Howest-project-1/wiki).